-Benjamin James Stevenson is a staff attorney for the ACLU of Florida in Pensacola, where he litigates a broad array of ACLU issues.
-He joined the ACLU in 2007 after several years in private and government practice.
+Benjamin James Stevenson is senior staff attorney for the ACLU of Florida based in Pensacola, where he litigates a broad array of ACLU issues.
+He joined the ACLU as staff attorney in 2007 after several years in private and government practice.
 He has challenged numerous unconstitutional practices throughout the state, including the DMV’s suspension of a driver’s license for failure to pay court courts (Foster v.
 DMV) and the clerk’s refusal to enroll a driver on a reasonable payment plan to pay court costs (Washington v.
 Clerk), a government agency’s denial of access to public records (ACLU v.
 City of Sarasota), and school officials’ censorship of LGBT-supportive speech (Gillman v.
 Holmes School Board).
 Stevenson graduated from the University of the South (Sewanee) and Florida State University College of Law.